 - BLM Alaska: The federal Bureau of Land Management oversees more than 70 million acres of land in Alaska with miles and miles of trails.
-The best way to find trails is from its main page or from its Recreation Activities page.
+The best way to find trails is from its main page or from its Visit page.
 A direct link to the popular White Mountains NRA is under “North of Fairbanks” below.

 - Fairbanks & Interior Hiking Trails: A list of nearly 30 trails suitable for hiking.

 - Fairbanks North Star Borough Parks and Recreation Department: Birch Hill, Chena Lake and Tanana Lakes recreation areas; the site has good trail maps for the recreation areas.
 Look under General Info > Dept Info for links to several trail maps.

 - Skijoring trails page: Has good suggestions and links to maps for skijoring trails, which are good for just about any winter non-motorized activities.
 Some are good for motorized use, too.
-You can donate to the skijoring group’s trails work from their main page.
+You can donate to the skijoring group’s trails work from their main page (scroll down).

 - SnowTRAC grooming pool trails: Maps of trails statewide that are groomed for snowmachines but are open to other uses; includes Yukon Quest, Chena River SRA, Denali Highway.

 - Fairbanks Cycle Club ride maps: No longer updated (TrailMapper replaced these), but they are still a good source of information.